-- 3 or more university transfer level courses (or two university-level courses totaling 9 or more class hours per week) - ENGL 094-ENGL 098 only; or - ENGL 099 plus one university transfer level course; or - UPRE 099
+- 3 or more university transfer level courses - ENGL 098 plus one university transfer level course; - ENGL 099 plus one university transfer level course; - UPRE 099

 Note: At both the ENGL 098 and ENGL 099 levels, students are encouraged to practically apply their language skills in an academic course.
 Although there is a difference in the number of course hours (ENGL 098 is 15 hours per week, while ENGL 099 is 10 hours per week), both course combinations sufficiently provide the baseline of required hours for what is considered full-time.